Riddles Wisely Expounded: Some riddles

 What ys hyer than ys [the] tre?
 (What is higher than is the tree?)

 What ys dypper than ys the see?
 (What is deeper than is the sea?)

 What ys scharpper than ys the thorne?
 (What is sharper than is the thorn?)

 What ys loder than ys the horne?
 (What is louder than is the horn?)

 What [ys] longger than ys the way?
 (What is longer(broader) than is the way?)

 What is rader than ys the day?
 (What is redder than is the day?)

 Some answers

 Hewene ys heyer than ys the tre.
 (Heaven is higher than is the tree.)

 Helle ys dypper than ys the see.
 (Hell is deeper than is the sea.)

 Hongyr ys scharpper than [ys] the thorne.
 (Hunger is sharper than is the thorn.)

 Thonder ys lodder than ys the horne.
 (Thunder is louder than is the horn.)

 Loukynge ys longer than ys the way.
 (Looking is longer (broader) than is the way.)

 Syn ys rader than ys the day.
 (Sin is redder than is the day.)

 "A Noble Riddle Wisely Expounded"

-In a seventeenth century version entitled "A Noble Riddle Wisely Expounded", the words of each verse are interspersed with a chorus phrase "lay the bent to the bonny broom".
-A. L. Lloyd euphemistically describes this as a phrase of "physiological significance", explaining that the word "bent" means a horn.
-"Broom" most likely refers to the flowering shrub.
-This version is very similar to The Two Sisters (Child 10).
+In a seventeenth century version entitled "A Noble Riddle Wisely Expounded", the words of each verse are interspersed with a chorus phrase "lay the bent to the bonny broom":